ARTICLE I: NAME

 In cases where some other event falls on the third Saturday of the month, the meeting will be held on another Saturday of said month to be determined by the Board.

-Regular meeting or special meetings of the Club shall require twenty-five (25) qualified active members to form a quorum for its transaction of business.
+Regular meeting or special meetings of the Club shall require twenty-two (22) qualified active members to form a quorum for its transaction of business.

 Special meetings shall be held at any time as called for by the President, or upon request of the Board of Directors.
 The special meetings shall be confined to the purpose for which it is called.